 MY FATHER–AS I REMEMBER HIM

 “I’M FROM MISSOURI–you’ve got to show me.”
-How often have I heard my father quote this well known maxim as he labored over the solution to some difficult problem in the Scriptures.
+How often have I heard my father quote this well-known maxim as he labored over the solution to some difficult problem in the Scriptures.
 Yes, he really was born in St. Louis, Missouri, on December 19, 1874.
 Although there were many ministers and lawyers among his ancestors, his father, whose name was also Adolph Knoch, held the humble position of janitor of a grammar school there, and young Adolph early learned the meaning of hard work, for it was his duty to sweep out one floor of the building in the morning before school.

 In those days, nothing but German was spoken in the part of St. Louis where his parents lived, hence he learned this language and knew no English when he entered school.
 For this reason, when he did learn English he spoke it with no trace of German accent.

-When he was ten years old, his parents moved to Los Angeles, California, settling on east Thirty-eighth Street, where he was brought up.
+When he was ten years old, his parents moved to Los Angeles, California, settling on East Thirty-eighth Street, where he was brought up.
 He was one of a large family, mostly girls, although there was one brother, Ulrich.
-When he grew a little older, he fixed up a room for himself in the windmill tower at the rear of his home, from which vantage point he was able to observe the starry firmament to better advantage, for astronomy was one of his early interests, and he has told me that he seriously considered becoming an astronomer.
-Yet he was hampered by lack of funds.
+When he grew a little older, he fixed up a room for himself in the windmill tower at the rear of his home, from which vantage point he was able to observe the starry firmament to better advantage, for astronomy, was one of his early interests, and he has told me that he seriously considered becoming an astronomer.
+Yet he was hampered by a lack of funds.

-My father showed a marked literary ability at a very early age, and was advised by his English teacher at Los Angeles High School, from which he later graduated, to make a serious study of the great literature of the world, such as Shakespeare and the Bible.
-Of course his parents did not possess a set of Shakespeare, but they did have a family Bible, so he began his studies with that.
+My father showed a marked literary ability at a very early age and was advised by his English teacher at Los Angeles High School, from which he later graduated, to make a serious study of the great literature of the world, such as Shakespeare and the Bible.
+Of course, his parents did not possess a set of Shakespeare, but they did have a family Bible, so he began his studies with that.
 Thus it was that he learned the Scriptural basis for salvation from the Scriptures themselves, and, through reading them, became convinced, not of their literary value, but rather of the message of salvation they contained.
 His parents did not attend church, although they were listed as members of the Lutheran denomination.